Closed for the year.

 Our bed preparation and marking are done using tractor mounted equipment, which means that our beds are designed around the size of our equipment and also to leave sufficient working space for the tractor.
 We plant our beds on a 8 inch x 8 inch spacing, with 5 rows of garlic per bed.
 This allows for about 750 plants per 100 foot bed.
 This spacing allows the garlic to grow without too much competition for nutrients and sunlight.
 We also have lots of land to rotate our crop, so spacing closely is not a concern here.
 Once the beds are marked we distribute the garlic cloves on the surface of the bed, then go back and push them 2-3 inches below the surface.
 Once all the garlic in a bed is pushed in, we place markers for varieties, count the number of cloves planted for each variety, and rake the surface of the bed with a leaf rake to cover each hole where the garlic cloves have been planted.

-Our preferred method now is to plant deep and not use any mulch at all.
-Now we hoe the weeds out of the beds as required and rototill the walkways to keep the weeds down there.
+My preferred method now is to plant deep and not use any mulch at all.
+Now I hoe the weeds out of the beds as required and rototill the walkways to control the weeds.

 This method has eliminated any risk of mould developing on the garlic stems and because there is no mulch on the beds we don't have to be concerned about wheat leaf curl mites.
 Also, the soil on the beds can get warmer which helps the garlic grow larger bulbs.